• Skip to primary navigation

 espresso chocolate chunk cookies on a plate

-Espresso Chocolate Chunk Cookies with layers upon layers of coffee and dark chocolate flavor and a hefty sprinkling of flaky espresso salt to top them off.
+These Espresso Cookies have layers upon layers of coffee and dark chocolate flavor packed into them with a hefty sprinkling of flaky espresso salt to top them off.
+Homemade coffee-infused butter is my trick to baking the most rich, flavorful and chewy espresso cookies!
+Ready?
+Let’s bake ‘em.
+Yields 15 cookies.

 Print Recipe Pin Recipe Rate Recipe